TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-20-easy-and-quick-way-to-measure-lines-of-code-in-php.md

     **That's why I needed a replacement**.
 Fast!
 ---

-There are few forks *kind of* working, but they don't provide enum support, rely on tokens and conflict on installing.
+There are a few forks *kind of* working, but they don't provide enum support, rely on tokens, and conflict with installation.

-I told to myself: "maybe we can use some more reliable tooling to handle this, like php-parser"... and I didn't stop there.
-I shared my idea on Twitter and the feedback gave me energy to thing more deeply about this.
+I told myself, "Maybe we can use more reliable tooling to handle this, like php-parser," and I didn't stop there.
+I shared my idea on Twitter, and the feedback gave me the energy to think more deeply about this.

 ## What do we Need?

-When we look at "why" such a package is used and what people need from it, we come to few key points:
+When we look at "why" such a package is used and what people need from it, we come to a few key points:

-* there must be a **json output format**, for easy piping to next tool
+* there must be a **JSON output format**, for easy piping to next tool
 * it must be **easy to install on PHP 7.2+**
 * it must use standard dependencies like symfony/console, to make contributions effortless
-* it must have scoped `/vendor`, so **anyone can install it any project with `composer require`**
+* it must have scoped `/vendor`, so **anyone can install it on any project with `composer require`**
-* it should have short and pretty output, so we can use it in posts
+* it should have a short and pretty output so that we can use it in posts

 <br>

-Few days later, the prototype package was born:
+A few days later, the prototype package was born:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Using lines first time for writing a post with real data:<br><br>What is a quick size of vendor?<br><br>* Too long?
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Using lines the first time for writing a post with real data:<br><br>What is a quick size of the vendor?<br><br>* Too long?
 Make it short 😉<br><br>* Too verbose?
 Make it json 😉 <a href="https://t.co/FRsqsNXUJE">pic.twitter.com/FRsqsNXUJE</a></p>&mdash; Tomas Votruba (@VotrubaT) <a href="https://twitter.com/VotrubaT/status/1686671043677523968?ref_src=twsrc%5Etfw">August 2, 2023</a></blockquote>

 <br>